 Ovens are well insulated in order to ensure the heat remains inside.
 Additionally, ovens are properly fitted with vents that allow excess heat to be released in a safe manner.
 If heat is escaping in other places and causing nearby surfaces to get burned, this means that your oven’s inner chamber is no longer insulated.
 You will know this is a problem if you feel heat escaping from the bottom of your oven or from the sides of the oven door.
 You will also notice burnt spots on your countertops and yellowish or peeling paint on nearby cabinets.
 Once heat is going where it does not belong, you need a new oven.

 Repairs Are No Longer Addressing Problems

 There may come a point where your oven needs constant repairs.
 In this case, you’ll need a new oven.
 Your oven’s system is either failing or on the brink of failure.

-If you live in Broomfield, CO and are unsure about the state of your oven, contact Round to It Appliance Repair.
+If you live in Denver, CO and are unsure about the state of your oven, contact Round to It Appliance Repair.